-This was a starter lesson which introduced new keywords: Abstract and Expressive.
-It taught students that they can create drawings which aren’t ‘life like’ and focused on improving observation.
+This continuous line drawing activity was a starter which introduced new keywords: Abstract and Expressive.
+It taught students that they can create drawings which aren’t ‘life like’ and focused on improving students’ observational skills.

-The students had already tried continuous line drawings but only briefly, so I expanded the idea and spent around 25 minutes on this activity with the class.
-The drawings can be of any objects, however I chose natural forms with unusual shapes and sizes to make sure students were really looking at the object and not making it up.
+The art students had already tried continuous line drawings in a previous art lesson, but only briefly, so I expanded the idea and turned this into a full lesson which includes a range of drawing activities (for students to work on their own and in pairs).
+The continuous line drawings can be of any objects, however I chose natural forms with unusual shapes and sizes to make sure students were really looking at the object and not making it up.

-2. Show the work of Claude Heath.
-I used his blind drawings and asked the students to work in pairs to write 2/3 words to describe his work.
+1. Show the work of Claude Heath.
+I used his blind drawings and asked the students a series of questions and to work in pairs to write 2/3 words to describe his work.
 [This worked well but some students really struggled to think of 3 words.
 The most common used were ‘messy’ and ‘3D’]

-5. Do a ‘live’ example for the class.
+5. Do a ‘live’ continuous line drawing example for the class.
 Ask them to gather around to watch.
-Spend 3 minutes drawing, without looking at the page and ask one student to keep time.
+Spend 6 minutes drawing in continuous line, then 6 without looking at the page and ask one student to keep time.
 Ask the class to countdown when there are only 10 seconds left.
 Talk through each step of the drawing, enforcing the idea that students must look very carefully at the object.

-6. Ask the students to get ready to start drawing.
-[I used a ‘bomb’ countdown timer which exploded after 3 minutes and the class really enjoyed it!
+6. Explain that students will improve on their first drawing by spending more time on them.
+Ask the students to get ready to start drawing.
+[I used a ‘bomb’ countdown timer which exploded after 5 minutes and the class really enjoyed it!
 It made them excited to start their second drawing and highlighted that they only had a limited time to draw as much as possible.]

 This is the slideshow I used with the class – what do you think?
 Do you have any ideas you would add to the lesson or anything you’d change?
 Please let me know!